programminghistorian/jekyll/en/lessons/clustering-visualizing-word-embeddings.md

 ### Required Libraries

-We have provided a [Google Colab notebook](https://nbviewer.org/github/programminghistorian/jekyll/blob/gh-pages/assets/clustering-visualizing-word-embeddings/clustering-visualizing-word-embeddings.ipynb) that allows you to run all of the code in this tutorial without needing to install anything on your own computer.
-A [Docker](https://www.docker.com/) image is also available and instructions for using it can be found [on GitHub](https://perma.cc/3JN9-JZN2).
-However, if you wish to run the code locally, in addition to the core 'data science' libraries of `numpy`, `pandas`, and `seaborn`, you will need to install several more specialised libraries:
+We have provided a [Google Colab notebook](https://nbviewer.org/github/programminghistorian/jekyll/blob/gh-pages/assets/clustering-visualizing-word-embeddings/clustering-visualizing-word-embeddings.ipynb) that allows you to run all of the code in this tutorial without needing to install anything on your own computer.[^1] However, if you wish to run the code locally, in addition to the core 'data science' libraries of `numpy`, `pandas`, and `seaborn`, you will need to install several more specialised libraries:

 - For the derivation of Word or Document Embeddings, you will need [`gensim`](https://radimrehurek.com/gensim/), but we have performed this step already
 - For the dimensionality reduction, you need [`umap-learn`](https://umap-learn.readthedocs.io/en/latest/)